Chapter 2 : "Your daughter is a witch, Mrs. Bathory."

 “Of course, possession of magical powers comes with certain responsibilities, such as…”

 …some thing and some stuff and some thing, that’s all I registered.
-Little blue raspberries were dancing can-can now.
+Little blue raspberries were dancing can-can in my mind.
 In pretty little red dresses.
-I hate red and blue mixing together.
-Hmm, maybe I’ll just turn them purple then-

 “This might be a lot for you to take, dear,” I heard Medusa say gently.
 I took a quick look at him.
 He was smiling at me with reassurance, and his eyes were sincere.
 I glanced at my mum then.
 She was frowning in doubt.